 The Silver Care application would remind the elderly to take their medication on time, emphasizing which medication to take and in what amount.
 Elderly people, as well as the person taking care of them would receive reminders about doctor’s appointments and prescription renewals.
 Since the elderly often have poorer vision or hearing, the students’ solution would allow for additional light or vibrate features for notifications.
 Silver Care will also make it possible to periodically measure the senior user’s heart rate and to detect a possible fall with the help of a smartwatch.

-The team behind the idea for this application consists of Sara Barić, Lucia Matić, Vid Tomišić, Matea Marinić, Ivor Dončević and Mate Kovilić, all graduate students at Algebra University College.
+The team behind the idea for this application consists of Sara Barić, Lucia Matić, Vid Tomišić, Matea Marinić, Ivor Dončević and Mate Kovilić, all master students at Algebra University College.

 “It’s incredible that there aren’t more different apps designed to connect seniors and younger family members and improve their life together.
 I am very pleased that we spotted this space and that we are working on an application that could offer many opportunities in the future,” says Sara Barić addressing the gap in the market they have noticed.
 “The goal of our project is to offer users some peace of mind and we intend to achieve this by creating an app that will allow them to easily and instantly find out how the people they care about feel and make sure they are safe,” adds Lucia Matić.

 “We think the project is very interesting, on top of the fact that there aren’t many similar projects on the market specifically designed for the elderly, which also gives us a comparative advantage on the market.
 This project involves collaboration and teamwork between students from the areas of digital marketing, data science and software engineering.
 The current situation around the Covid-19 pandemic, the prolonged periods of isolation, etc., make having an app, which makes it easier to care for your loved ones, especially the ones living far away, all the more important,” says Matea Marinić.